 |IELTS Eligibility||IELTS Exam Registration|

 IELTS syllabus for the Listening part includes four units of increasing difficulty.
 Each unit includes either a speech or a dialogue which starts with a short introduction telling the applicant about the condition and the speakers.
 Then they have some time to look over questions.
-IELTS Syllabus is same for both, Academic and General Training.
+IELTS Syllabus is the same for both, Academic and General Training.
 It includes 4 sections of 40 items.
 They are as follows :

 IELTS syllabus for the reading part includes 3 sections, 40 items.
-In this, you need to read the text passages and answer questions in multiple-choice, sentence completion, summary writing, matching information, short-answers.
+In this, you need to read the text passages and answer questions in multiple-choice, sentence completion, summary writing, matching information, short answers.
 Each passage contains 13-14 questions.
 The reading module has in total of 40 questions.
 The IELTS syllabus for the reading section is different for both the versions

-IELTS syllabus is designed in such way to tests your ability on the basis of four skill sets which we have explained above.
-One must be aware of the admission process related to IELTS of the particular institute where he or she has applied because it varies from institution to institution.
+IELTS syllabus is designed in such a way to tests your ability on the basis of four skill sets which we have explained above.
+One must be aware of the admission process related to the IELTS of the particular institute where he or she has applied because it varies from institution to institution.
 However, it is suggested that keep yourself updated on the selection procedure of the college/university you are applying to.
-All the section is important and difficult in its way.
+All the section is important and difficult in their way.
 However, as per the survey worldwide, the toughest part of IELTS is the writing part.
-So, now when you have known the IELTS syllabus start preparing for your test as soon as possible.
+So, now that you have known the IELTS syllabus start preparing for your test as soon as possible.

 Here we have prepared a few sample papers for testing your ability

 Register here to get newsletters for the latest study abroad news & free counselling assistance.